webaware/eway-payment-gateway/readme.txt

 ### WP eCommerce filter hooks

-Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.EwayPaymentsWpsc.php) for filter hook parameters.
+Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.WPeCommerce.php) for filter hook parameters.

 * `wpsc_merchant_eway_invoice_desc` for modifying the invoice description
 * `wpsc_merchant_eway_invoice_ref` for modifying the invoice reference
-* `wpsc_merchant_eway_option1` for setting the option1 field
-* `wpsc_merchant_eway_option2` for setting the option2 field
-* `wpsc_merchant_eway_option3` for setting the option3 field
 * `wpsc_eway_credentials` for modifying the eWAY credentials used in the transaction

 ### WooCommerce filter hooks

-Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.EwayPaymentsWoo.php) for filter hook parameters.
+Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.WooCommerce.php) for filter hook parameters.

 * `woocommerce_eway_invoice_desc` for modifying the invoice description
 * `woocommerce_eway_invoice_ref` for modifying the invoice reference
-* `woocommerce_eway_option1` for setting the option1 field
-* `woocommerce_eway_option2` for setting the option2 field
-* `woocommerce_eway_option3` for setting the option3 field
 * `woocommerce_eway_icon` for changing the payment gateway icon
 * `woocommerce_eway_credentials` for modifying the eWAY credentials used in the transaction

 ### Another WordPress Classifieds Plugin filter hooks

-Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.EwayPaymentsAWPCP3.php) for filter hook parameters.
+Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.AWPCP.php) for filter hook parameters.

 * `awpcp_eway_invoice_desc` for modifying the invoice description
 * `awpcp_eway_invoice_ref` for modifying the invoice reference
-* `awpcp_eway_option1` for setting the option1 field
-* `awpcp_eway_option2` for setting the option2 field
-* `awpcp_eway_option3` for setting the option3 field
 * `awpcp_eway_icon` for changing the payment gateway icon
 * `awpcp_eway_checkout_message` for changing the message above the checkout form
 * `awpcp_eway_credentials` for modifying the eWAY credentials used in the transaction

 ### Events Manager filter hooks

-Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.EwayPaymentsEventsManager.php) for filter hook parameters.
+Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/class.EventsManager.php) for filter hook parameters.

 * `em_eway_invoice_desc` for modifying the invoice description
 * `em_eway_invoice_ref` for modifying the invoice reference
-* `em_eway_option1` for setting the option1 field
-* `em_eway_option2` for setting the option2 field
-* `em_eway_option3` for setting the option3 field
 * `em_eway_amount` for changing the billed amount (e.g. adding fees)
 * `em_eway_credentials` for modifying the eWAY credentials used in the transaction

+### Event Espresso 4 filter hooks

+Developers can [refer to the code](https://github.com/webaware/eway-payment-gateway/blob/master/includes/integrations/event_espresso_eway/class.Gateway.php) for filter hook parameters.

+* `event_espresso_eway_invoice_desc` for modifying the invoice description
+* `event_espresso_eway_invoice_ref` for modifying the invoice reference

 ## Screenshots